Keeping Your Gums in Good Shape

 Conservative estimates indicate that up to 80% of the popular unknowingly has some form of gum disease.
 The mildest form is known as gingivitis and is easy to correct.
 The more advanced form is known as periodontitis.
 If left untreated, periodontitis can severely damage your oral health and even put you at a greater risk for health problems like heart disease, stroke, Alzheimer’s, diabetes, and pregnancy complications.
-As an experienced periodontist, Dr. Provines will be happy to assess your gums and recommend treatment options that will help you optimize your periodontal health.
+As an experienced periodontist, Dr. Provines will be happy to assess your gums and recommend treatment options that will help you optimize your gum health with periodontal care in Sunnyvale, CA.

 Early Signs of Gum Disease